Capstone-Projects-2025-Spring/project-mentalhealthliteracyapp/README.md

 ## High Level Requirement

-Describe the requirements – i.e., what the product does and how it does it from a user point of view – at a high level.
+Describe the requirements – i.e., what the product does and how it does it from a user point of view – at a high level. this app will :
+- Provide a journal space for users
+- Provide users to additional resources
+- Become a gateway to seek professional help
+- Allow users to keep logs of thier everyday life
+- All journal entries and personal data are securely encrypted and accessible only to the user

 ## Conceptual Design